 As Reinvestment Fund has worked on improving access to healthy, fresh foods in underserved communities, we have devoted significant resources to understanding such access, particularly in low-income areas.

+Among our pioneering efforts in this sector is the Limited Supermarket Access (LSA) analysis.
 First developed for the U.S. Department of the Treasury’s CDFI Fund in 2010, the LSA analysis looks at such criteria as income, distance to existing stores and car ownership rates to identify places where households have inadequate and inequitable access to supermarkets.
 The analysis quantifies disparate levels of food access and estimates the dollar amount that area residents spend outside of their communities (retail leakage).
 Our LSA analysis is accepted by the CDFI Fund as eligibility criteria for federally-funded healthy food lending.
 Using this data, community stakeholders can identify underserved locations, estimate demand and plan appropriate interventions.